-The Data in Motion components that integrate the applications need to understand how to transform Policy data into the internal DaaS representation.
+The Data in Motion components that integrate the applications need to understand how to transform Policy data into the internal DAS representation.
 This can be done using an appropriate hybrid of code or XSLT (preferred).

 Many legacy applications don’t support real-time integration, and for these older applications we generally use batch ETL processes to synchronize data at predefined times during the day.

 We start by wrapping a Data in Motion component around the legacy application to begin the integration process.
-Over time, we might replace the legacy application with a new application, or simply absorb the legacy application data into the DaaS, and extend the user experience and Data in Action services to replace the application completely.
+Over time, we might replace the legacy application with a new application, or simply absorb the legacy application data into the DAS, and extend the user experience and Data in Action services to replace the application completely.

 Modern and SaaS Applications

 Many modern and SaaS applications come with a set of adapters that can be used to ease the integration process.
-In these cases, the Data in Motion components can use the native APIs provided to create real-time data synchronization with the DaaS.
+In these cases, the Data in Motion components can use the native APIs provided to create real-time data synchronization with the DAS.

 Microsoft supports a range of SaaS application that use Azure Active Directory (AAD) for single sign on.
-The DaaS could also be implemented using AAD for authentication to create a single sign on integration platform.
+The DAS could also be implemented using AAD for authentication to create a single sign on integration platform.

 Data Warehouses and Data Lakes

-The DaaS Data in Motion components can be used to prepare and send data to external Data Warehouses and Data Lakes.
+The DAS Data in Motion components can be used to prepare and send data to external Data Warehouses and Data Lakes.
 Synchronization can be configured using either scheduled batch ETL or real-time updates.

 Each data flow into or out of the solution is encapsulated by its own Data in Motion service or channel, which is isolated from all others.
 There are minimal dependencies, and those that still exist are buffered and compartmentalised.